 - Not made for polyester tents

-- May take longer to apply than spray bottles
+- Takes longer to apply to the entire tent than spray bottles

-Features: Protects against UV damage, comes in bulk.
+Features: Protects against UV damage and comes in bulk

-Star Brite Waterproofing Spray can be used on a lot of surfaces, but it’s especially popular in the boating community (where waterproofing is serious business).
+Star Brite Waterproofing Spray can be used on a lot of surfaces.

-This silicone-based spray dries relatively quickly in six hours and it can be applied to just about any unlaminated fabric.
+This silicone-based spray dries relatively quickly (in six hours) and can be applied to just about any unlaminated fabric.

 Be aware that this product isn’t recommended for fabrics that are laminated, coated, or backed, so make sure you’re using it on the right kinds of gear.

 Overall, Star Brite is the best waterproofing spray if you have an enormous area to cover.

 - Larger sizes don’t come with spray bottles

 - Silicone formula is less gentle than water-based